 Table of Contents

 Living in India today feels like a race against time.
-Between long work hours, endless traffic, and quick meals grabbed it is no wonder we are being affected by diabetes, obesity etc..
-These conditions, often called lifestyle diseases, affect millions, over 60% of Indian adults, by some estimates, and they’re hitting younger people too.
+Between long work hours, endless traffic, and quick meals grabbed it is no wonder we are being affected by diabetes, obesity etc. These conditions, often called lifestyle diseases, affect millions, over 60% of Indian adults, by some estimates, and they’re hitting younger people too.
 I’ve seen friends in their 30s worry about blood sugar spikes or constant stress, and it’s a wake-up call.
 The good news?
 Yoga, a practice rooted in our culture, can help us take control of our health without fancy gyms or expensive treatments.
 Let’s explore how yoga can keep lifestyle diseases at bay and how you can start today.

 Improve your life by using Yoga as preventive measure for lifestyle disease!
 Join Entri to learn!

-What Are Lifestyle Diseases, and Why Are They a Problem?
+What are Lifestyle Diseases, and Why are they a Problem?

 Lifestyle diseases, or non-communicable diseases (NCDs), come from our daily habits like eating too many sweets, sitting all day, or stressing over deadlines.
 In India, diabetes is a massive issue, affecting around 77 million people.
 While heart disease kills about 1.5 million people each year.
 Obesity is climbing fast in cities, and high blood pressure is almost a given for many.
 These aren’t caused by germs but by choices we make, often without knowing it: